Last Updated on December 11, 2021 by Chris and Lindsay

 He then proceeded to tell us about The Bus and how the fish is caught fresh daily and served until it’s sold out.

-Second, spend time watching the bears catch and devour salmon in the river.
+Second, spend time watching the brown and black bears catch and devour salmon in the river.
 You can practically do this from your car, he said.

 Finally, drive out to Salmon Glacier – the fifth largest glacier in Canada (yes, the borders are a little grey in this part of the world) and one of the closest that you can drive to.

 The seeds were planted.
 So as part of our return trip from our journey to the top of the world, we decided we would make the detour off the Cassiar Highway to visit Hyder.

 Hyder itself is rather proudly considered a ghost town.
 In fact, according to a sign on the way out of town, it is the friendliest ghost town in Alaska.

 That said, it was once a booming town of several hundred during the 1920s.

 Like much mining in the northern latitudes, this industry eventually went bust and Hyder residents have now dwindled down to a population around 70 – depending on whether it is summer or winter.